dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

 * exchange of Codable data
 * build higher level tests based on business logic

 These tests could be considered integration tests, and will run take time to run.
-However, I think they are invaluable for having confidence in the higher-level business logic that you will wrap around peer-to-peer connectivity, which invariably will become quite complex.
+However, I think they are invaluable for having confidence in the higher-level business logic that you will wrap around peer-to-peer connectivity, which I promise you will become quite complex.
 I guess that's why third-party SDKs like [Ditto][ditto] exist.

+The full source code is available in [P2pShareKit][p2psharekit]

 [multipeer-connectivity]: https://developer.apple.com/documentation/multipeerconnectivity
 [wwdc-2019-advanced-networking]: https://developer.apple.com/videos/play/wwdc2019/713/